scientific-python/specs/purpose-and-process/index.md

 Each SPEC document should focus on a single key proposal, recommendation, or idea for coordinating projects in the scientific Python ecosystem.

-The first hurdle in the SPEC process is getting a new SPEC document accepted by the SSC.
+The first hurdle in the SPEC process is getting a new SPEC document accepted by the Steering Committee.
-The SSC will accept the new SPEC document based on the quality of the proposal and on interest for the proposed SPEC on its [`specs/ideas` discussion topic](https://discuss.scientific-python.org/c/specs/ideas/9).
+The Steering Committee will accept the new SPEC document based on the quality of the proposal and on interest for the proposed SPEC on its [`specs/ideas` discussion topic](https://discuss.scientific-python.org/c/specs/ideas/9).